Thursday, 16 November 2006

 Ingredients:

-1 cup Maida/Plain flour
+1 cup Maida/All Purpose flour

-3-4 Green Chillies, finely chopped
+3-4 Green Chillies, finely chopped (adjust acc to taste)

 1 inch Ginger, finely chopped